project-timestamper/timestamper-site/src/about.md

 To understand the threat that generative AI poses to the historical informational record, it is helpful to consider how the information economy has evolved since ancient times.
 The falling costs of generating, reproducing, and transmitting information over time have big implications for those who value our cultural and scientific heritage.

-In the far past, essentially all human-consumable text and images were handmade by humans.
+For much of history, essentially all human-consumable text and images were handmade by humans.
 Human cultural records were tightly bound to physical objects such as stone tablets, parchment, cave drawings, paintings, etc. Information was scarce because its generation, reproduction and transmission was very expensive.
-Any ancient work of literature, art, or science had great value because it was so rare and often written in stone or on expensive parchment or paper.
+An ancient copy of literature, art, or science had great value because it was so rare and often written in stone or on expensive parchment or paper.
 Intellectual property was relatively easy to enforce because it coincided with control of physical property.

 ![The Rosetta stone](/images/Rosetta_Stone_BW.jpeg)
 *The [Rosetta stone](https://en.wikipedia.org/wiki/Rosetta_stone), the key to ancient Egyptian writing.*

-As history passed through the popularization of the printing press, photography, audio and video recording, and finally the internet, information has been increasingly less attached to unique physical objects and much cheaper to share.
+As history passed through the popularization of the printing press, photography, audio and video recording, radio and television and finally the internet, information has been increasingly less attached to unique physical objects and much cheaper to copy and share.
 The cost of obtaining meaningful information became dominated by the generation of that content and no longer its reproduction or transmission.
 As a result of this change in costs, the enforcement of intellectual property, or copyright, has become much more difficult.

-Nonetheless, convincing high quality content remained relatively expensive to fake.
+Nonetheless, generating high quality content remained relatively expensive.
+Masterworks of art or science were extremely difficult to fake.
 So the simple existence of a piece of work, if it appeared to be high quality and costly to make, lent that work at least a certain presumption of authenticity.

 Now we are potentially entering a third phase of the information economy, where the generation of new content becomes exceedingly inexpensive: generative AIs will be able to produce content at a rate that far outpaces humans.
 Just as inexpensive reproductive technology made copyright hard to enforce, inexpensive generative technology will make authenticity much more difficult to enforce.
 The mere existence of a particular artifact will no longer give any weight to its authenticity, because fakes will be so cheap to make.
 Therefore, knowing what information is meaningful or true will come increasingly to rely on the ability to authenticate that information’s provenance.
 Who (or what) generated a piece of work, and is that source reliable?